Is Pokémon GO Taking Over Your Network?Written by Todd Cotts Friday, 15 July 2016

 Contact us today for a no-cost, no-obligation demo of TEMS iBuildNet.

 Todd Cotts is part of the Product Team at InfoVista.
 Todd has over 15 years’ experience in the telecommunications industry, having worked for some of the biggest names in the industry, including Sprint Nextel and Kyocera Communications.
-Having served in a number of strategic and leadership roles throughout the years, including directing product management of an indoor-outdoor network experience testing solution, and with an MBA in Marketing and near completion of a second Master’s degree (MS in Psychology with a Marketing focus), Todd brings to the table a multi-faceted approach to confronting many challenges faced by telecommunications professionals today.
+Having served in a number of strategic and leadership roles throughout the years, including directing product management of an indoor-outdoor network experience testing solution, and with an MBA in Marketing and MS in Psychology, Todd brings to the table a multi-faceted approach to confronting many challenges faced by telecommunications professionals today.

 Latest from Todd Cotts